Your Career in Montana Starts Here

 2100 16th Ave S, Great Falls, Montana 59405Medical Assistant – Associate Program

-The Associate’s degree program at Great Falls College Montana State University is based at their campus in the city of Anchorage.
+The Associate’s program at Great Falls College Montana State University can be taken at their campus in the city of Anchorage, Montana.
 The majority of of the school’s 1,657 students are on 2-year programs.
-The school is institutionally accredited by the Northwest Commission on Colleges and Universities.* The cost of tuition for in-state students is around $3,130 and for out-of-state students in the order of $9,382 per year.
-Learning materials may cost in the order of $1,400, although this will vary with the program.
+Great Falls College Montana State University is institutionally accredited by the Northwest Commission on Colleges and Universities.* Fees for tuition for in-state students are about $3,130 and for students from other states likely to be about $9,382 yearly, while books and supplies may cost about $1,400, although this varies from program to program.

 25 Basin Creek Rd, Butte, Montana 59701Medical Assistant – Associate Program

-Highlands College of Montana Tech’s Associate-level Medical Assistant program is taught at their campus in the city of Anchorage, MT.
-This public college has in the order of 850 students in total, with most students on 2-year programs.
-The cost of tuition for in-state students is in the order of $3,325 and for students from outside the state in the order of $8,595 per year, while books and supplies may cost in the order of $1,100, although this varies from program to program.
+The Associate’s degree program at Highlands College of Montana Tech is taught at their campus in the city of Anchorage, Montana.
+The college has around 850 students in total, with the majority of students on 2-year programs.
+Fees for tuition for in-state students are in the order of $3,325 and for students from outside the state likely to be about $8,595 yearly.
+Study materials can cost around $1,100, depending on the program chosen.

 Montana State University, Bozeman, Montana 59717Medical Assistant – Certificate Program

-The Certificate program at Montana State University can be taken at their campus in the city of Anchorage, MT.
-This is a full, 4-year public college with 15,236 students, of which 89% are undergraduates.
-Montana State University has institutional accreditation from the Northwest Commission on Colleges and Universities.* The cost of tuition for students living in the state is about $6,887 and for students from other states around $23,186 for each academic year, while study materials may cost roughly $1,300, depending on the program.
+The Certificate program at Montana State University is taught at their campus in the city of Anchorage, Montana.
+Of the 15,236 students, about 11% are postgraduates.
+The school is institutionally accredited by the Northwest Commission on Colleges and Universities.* The cost of tuition for students living in the state is about $6,887 and for students from other states around $23,186 for each academic year, while study materials may cost roughly $1,300, depending on the program.

 777 Grandview Dr, Kalispell, Montana 59901Medical Assistant – Associate Program

-The Associate’s degree program at Flathead Valley Community College is based at their campus in the city of Anchorage.
-This public college has about 2,169 students in total, with most students on 2-year programs.
-Flathead Valley Community College has institutional accreditation from the Northwest Commission on Colleges and Universities.* Fees for tuition for in-district students are likely to be in the order of $4,112 and are $5,486 and $11,254 for in-state and out-of-state students respectively.
-Learning materials may cost about $1,000, although this will vary with the program.
+The Associate’s degree program at Flathead Valley Community College can be taken at their campus in the city of Anchorage.
+This public college has around 2,169 students in total, with most students on 2-year programs.
+The school is institutionally accredited by the Northwest Commission on Colleges and Universities.* The cost of tuition for in-district students is usually in the order of $4,112 and are $5,486 and $11,254 for in-state and out-of-state students respectively.
+Learning materials may cost in the order of $1,000, although this will vary with the program.

 * Tuition fees and accredition status are correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm with college before applying.